What are Kotatsu and Chabudai?

 If you have a big family or a large room, a large Chabudais will work out great.

-The Japanese culture gets based on the aspect of minimalism.
+The Japanese culture is based on minimalism.

 iv.
 Materials